 Just make sure to turn off Software Monitoring if you do use Direct Monitoring.
-Or you’ll hear both the Direct Monitoring signal and the Software Monitoring signal.
+Or you’ll hear both the Direct Monitoring signal and the Software Monitoring signal at the same time.

-The result will sound like you’re vocals are going through a phaser pedal.
+The result will sound like your vocals are going through a phaser pedal.